Commit a Chaincode to the Channel

 In other words, a chaincode is programmable code that runs on the peers and facilitates transactions on a Hyperledger Fabric blockchain application allowing the users to update the world state of the assets.

-Catalyst Blockchain Platform supports Hyperledger Fabric v2.0 capabilities with the following chaincode lifecycle:
+The Catalyst Blockchain Platform Hyperledger Fabric service supports Hyperledger Fabric v2.0 capabilities with the following chaincode lifecycle:

-The current version of Catalyst BP supports external chaincodes.
+The current version of Catalyst Blockchain Platform supports external chaincodes.
 Organizations do not need to package the chaincode, rather they just need to create a Docker image and provide a link to the Docker repository while adding chaincode in Catalyst Blockchain Platform.

 Every organization that will use the chaincode to endorse a transaction or query the ledger needs to complete this step.